Skip to main content

 Description:

-Queries the CTE system for blobs matching the specified regex patterns.
-Uses BlobQuery with Broadcast pool query to search across all nodes.
+Queries for blobs matching the specified regex patterns across all nodes.
 Returns only the blob names, not the data.

 Example: